DL4150/datawindow/README.md

-# dsmate
+# datawindow
 # Simplifying Data Processing and Analysis in Python
 ![image](https://github.com/DL4150/datawindow/assets/92887753/61ff77c2-f93b-40c6-bee1-131d578807c1)

-**dsmate** is a comprehensive Python library designed to streamline and simplify the entire data manipulation and analysis workflow.
+**datawindow** is a comprehensive Python library designed to streamline and simplify the entire data manipulation and analysis workflow.
 With its intuitive classes and interactive interface, dsmate empowers users to effortlessly handle various data-related tasks, making data preparation, exploration, visualization, and machine learning model creation more accessible than ever before.

 ## Features: